 This is a very perplexing tourist attraction in Mahabalipuram.
 The butterball is a massive boulder balanced on a smooth slope.
 The boulder is seen parallel to the lad of butter which young Krishna would takeaway.

 The lighthouse is one of the major attractions, the first light was commissioned in 1884 and it became fully functional in 1904.
 The oldest lighthouse in India built around 640 AD by the Pallava King Mahendra Pallava has its place next to the modern structure.

 Mahabalipuram is located on the famous East Coast Road (ECR), hence it's paradise to the ones who love the long and vast beaches.

 7. Places to Stay

-There is ample options for stay in and around the Mahabalipuram.
-One can find from the premium ones to the pocket friendly ones which can be easily located near the bus stand and also by the beach side.
+There are ample options to stay in and around the Mahabalipuram.
+One can find from the premium ones to the pocket-friendly ones which can be easily located near the bus stand and also by the beachside.

 Reaching Mahabalipuram without an airport or railway station doesn't pose any barrier to tourism in the temple city, making it an ideal outing destination during holidays from various nearby towns.

 Mahabalipuram does not have an airport.
 Chennai Airport (52 km) is the nearest airport to Mahabalipuram, which is well connected to all major cities of India like Delhi, Mumbai, Bangalore, Pune and Kolkata.
 Taxi/cabs and buses are available from the airport to reach Mahabalipuram.

 Chengalpattu (22 kms) is the nearest railway station.
 However, Chennai railhead (60 kms) is the nearest major station having trains to Mahabalipuram from major cities of India like Bangalore, Delhi, Mumbai and Kolkata.
 Taxi/cabs and buses are available from these stations to reach Mahabalipuram.